This blog will help you find the right cloud-based business management software for your specific operation.

 What is the Difference Between NetSuite and SAP Business One?

 Software deployment can be defined as all the processes, activities, and methods (manual or automated) used to make software available and accessible to the end-users.
-ERP deployment method defines how, where, and when you can use your selected ERP system.
+ERP deployment method describes how, where, and when you can use your selected ERP system.

 However, there are still a few differences between the two:

 NetSuite is a true cloud system.
 Moreover, NetSuite’s mobile app for IOS and Android lets you process transactions and view reports in real-time.

 SAP Business One was initially created for on-premises use.
 However, now it can also be deployed to the cloud or via the hybrid configuration (cloud and on-prem).

 You can access SAP through mobile devices.
 However, unlike NetSuite, SAP relies on third–party solutions for mobile access.

 Sometimes, native ERP functionality does not satisfy all business needs.
 Platforms must be extensible to meet specific industry or usability requirements in such situations.

 SAP B1 and NetSuite ERP can both be customized, but there is a significant difference between the two platforms on this front: